AbirHaque/CSVOL/README.md

 #### Roadmap
 We plan on moving meeting notes to a group website in the future.
 General meeting notes for all of Wichita CPU's operations can be found here: https://docs.google.com/document/d/1penokzeQKJ7PXM5JvUvn8pT_uso4QuSFwjQhdeqkrpU/edit.

-Implement the following file commands:
+Will implement the following functions:
-- Create new file [Done]
-- Pull existing file to read [Done]
-- Drop existing file [Done]
-- Print contents of file [Done]
-- Edit contents of file [Done]
 - Delete contents of file
+- Maybe Turing completeness?

+Current functionality:
+- Enable REPL environment
+- Create new file
+- Pull existing file to read
+- Drop existing file
+- Print contents of file
+- Edit contents of file

 More additions will be decided upon and listed during general meetings.